MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### getProperty

-Retrieve the value of the root property from a JSON object.
+Return the value of a specified property from a JSON object.

 ```
 getProperty(<JSONObject>, '<Property>')